What Do Personal Service Worker Supervisor Do?

-What a Personal Service Worker Supervisor Should Know
+What Every Personal Service Worker Supervisor Should Know

 These are the skills Personal Service Worker Supervisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.